kotools/types/readme.md

 ### Lightweight

-Kotools CSV just ship what you need for manipulating CSV files, and has only 2
+Kotools CSV just ship with what you need for manipulating CSV files, and has only 3 direct dependencies:
-dependencies:
+- [doyaaaaaken/kotlin-csv][kotlin-csv] for reading and writing in CSV files
+- [kotlin-reflect] for parsing custom types to or from CSV records
 - [Kotlin/kotlinx.coroutines][kotlin-coroutines] for running processes
-  asynchronously on [IO dispatcher][kotlin-coroutines-io]
+  asynchronously on [IO dispatcher][kotlin-coroutines-io].

-- [doyaaaaaken/kotlin-csv][kotlin-csv] for parsing CSV files.
+### Explicit error handling

+Kotools CSV lets you choose explicitly how to handle errors following the [Kotlin Standard Library][kotlin-stdlib]'s design: if something goes wrong, functions suffixed by `OrNull` will return `null` and other functions will throw an `IllegalStateException`.
+With this explicit design, you can orchestrate easily your application state in production.

 ### Simply elegant